Military history of North Macedonia

-The military history of North Macedonia spans from the beginning of World War II until the recent conflicts with ethnic Albanian militants, such as the 2001 Macedonia conflict and Operation Mountain Storm.
+The military history of North Macedonia spans from the beginning of World War II until the conflict with ethnic Albanian militants, such as the 2001 Macedonia conflict.
 The country also contributed troops in the War on Terror.

 20th century

 World War II

 The partisans engaged in organized resistance against the occupation of Yugoslavia since 11 October 1941.
 Their political and military operation lasted until 23 November 1944 when the Socialist Federal Republic of Yugoslavia was established.

 In 1943, the Partisan detachments in Macedonia became formally part of the People's Liberation Army of Macedonia, the first Macedonian military organization.
 The unit consisted of various battalions, brigades and regiments that adopted the names of former Internal Macedonian Revolutionary Organization (IMRO) revolutionaries, rebel leaders and founders of the partisan detachments.

 Cold War

 During the Greek Civil War the National Liberation Front, was created by ethnic Macedonian members of ELAS and DSE.

 During the former Yugoslav period, SR Macedonia, like each of the Yugoslav constituent republics had its own Territorial Defense armed forces.
 During the breakup of Yugoslavia these forces acted as a predecessor to today's military of the Republic of North Macedonia by taking over the control of the military bases and borders from the retreating Yugoslav People's Army.